Volunteering for a research study can make a real difference to millions of people affected with mental health problems.

 Patient-Oriented Randomized Pragmatic Feasibility Trial with rTMS in Depression and Anxiety (PORT)

-Project Lead: Dr. Fidel Vila-Rodriguez, Assistant Professor of Psychiatry, UBC
+Project Lead: Dr. Fidel Vila-Rodriguez, Associate Professor of Psychiatry, UBC

 Funding: Michael Smith Foundation for Health Research (MSFHR)